James Jamerson: Motown

 Jamerson's discography at Motown reads as a catalog of soul hits of the 1960s and early 1970s.
-His work includes hits such as, among hundreds of others, "You Can't Hurry Love" by The Supremes, "My Girl" by The Temptations, "Shotgun" by Jr. Walker & the All Stars, "For Once in My Life" and "I Was Made to Love Her" by Stevie Wonder, "Going to a Go-Go" by The Miracles, "Dancing in the Street" by Martha and the Vandellas, "I Heard It Through the Grapevine" by Gladys Knight & the Pips and later by Marvin Gaye, and most of the album What's Going On by Marvin Gaye, "Reach Out I'll Be There" and "Bernadette" by the Four Tops.
+His work includes hits such as, among hundreds of others, "You Can't Hurry Love" by the Supremes, "My Girl" by the Temptations, "Shotgun" by Jr. Walker & the All Stars, "For Once in My Life" and "I Was Made to Love Her" by Stevie Wonder, "Going to a Go-Go" by the Miracles, "Dancing in the Street" by Martha and the Vandellas, "I Heard It Through the Grapevine" by Gladys Knight & the Pips and later by Marvin Gaye, and most of the album What's Going On by Marvin Gaye, "Reach Out I'll Be There" and "Bernadette" by the Four Tops.
 He occasionally recorded for other labels, such as "Boom Boom" by John Lee Hooker in 1962 and "Higher and Higher" by Jackie Wilson in 1967.
 Motown released 537 singles in 1960s and over 200 albums.
 According to fellow Funk Brothers in the 2002 documentary Standing in the Shadows of Motown, Gaye was desperate to have Jamerson play on "What's Going On", and went to several bars to find the bassist.
 When he did, he brought Jamerson to the studio, but Jamerson was too intoxicated to stay upright, so James played the classic line while lying flat on his back.
-Jamerson had stopped touring in 1964 and did studio work on a full-time basis.
-He is reported to have played on nearly every Motown recording between 1963 and 1968, which includes over 60 top-fifteen pop singles.
-Jamerson performed on 23 number-one hits on the pop charts, a record narrowly surpassed only by Paul McCartney of The Beatles who cites Jamerson as an influence, and he performed on 56 number-one hits on the R&B charts.
+He stopped touring in 1964 and began to do studio work on a full-time basis.

+Jamerson is reported to have played on nearly every Motown recording between 1963 and 1968, which includes over 60 top-fifteen pop singles.
+He performed on 23 number-one hits on the pop charts, a record narrowly surpassed only by Paul McCartney of the Beatles, who cites Jamerson as his biggest influence.
+Jamerson also performed on 56 number-one hits on the R&B charts.